sl3uth/Manual-Testing-Techniques/README.md

 🌟 Don't forget to give the repository a ⭐️ if you find the content helpful.

-# Manual Testing

-Manual testing is an essential part of the software development life cycle (SDLC) that involves testing software applications manually, without the use of automated tools.
-It plays a crucial role in ensuring the quality and reliability of software before it is released to end-users.

 ## Manual Testing Process

 The manual testing process typically includes the following steps: